-The Major in Classics is very flexible, allowing students the opportunity to study the languages and cultures of related Mediterranean societies of the ancient Near East (see Yale's Department of Near Eastern Languages & Civilizations), as well as to take courses in Philosophy, Religious Studies, Literature, History, History of Art, Religious Studies, and Humanities.
+The Major in Classics is very flexible, allowing students the opportunity to study the languages and cultures of related Mediterranean societies of the ancient Near East, as well as to take courses in Philosophy, Religious Studies, Literature, History, History of Art, and Humanities.
 All options of the major are designed to help students understand the foreign cultures that are the ancient past, while at the same time providing a new way of looking at their own, modern world.

 The Department offers three majors: Classics (Latin and Greek, Latin only, Greek only); Classical Civilization; and Ancient and Modern Greek.
 Each is a liberal arts major with enormous potential for the pursuit of interdisciplinary interests.
 Students are trained to develop powers of critical analysis in studying the important periods and major authors of Greek and Roman literature.
 The art, history, and cultures of the ancient world are studied for their intrinsic value, their historical significance, and their power to illuminate problems confronting contemporary society.
 Students gain a sense of historical perspective on both the differences and the continuities between contemporary and ancient cultures.
 Please take the time to explore these pages and to read about the wealth of courses on offer.

-The Department is fortunate to enjoy the benefits of generous past bequests in support of the study of the ancient world: students may compete for translation prizes in Latin and Greek.
+The Department is fortunate to enjoy the benefits of generous past bequests in support of the study of the ancient world: students may compete for translation prizes in Latin and Greek as well as for scholarships for summer travel (with priority given to Classics majors doing fieldwork or research).

 Classics is widely recognized as a challenging, inter-disciplinary subject.
 Typically, students who graduate with a Major in Classics are equipped with written and analytical skills that can be applied in many areas.
 They develop cross-cultural fluency through studying the history and culture of societies that differ radically from our own, in a comparative perspective.
 In addition, over the course of their degree Classics majors acquire a wide range of theoretical and methodological strategies, which they bring to bear in their interpretation of the past.
 Perhaps most importantly, they develop an ability to discern connections between disparate types of evidence.
 These skills are essential preparation for many different careers, e.g. law, politics, business, teaching, journalism, computer science, theater studies, and museum work.
 Depending on their course of study at Yale, they are also well prepared for graduate study in Classics, Comparative Literature, Philosophy, History, History of Art, Archaeology, and related fields.